 Opt2A. {SSBRI(s)/CRI(s)} + L1-RSRP [L1-SINR] reporting (on PUSCH/PUCCH) or a modified version that accounts for MPE effect associated with each of the reported SSBRI(s)/CRI(s)

+The reporting is NW-initiated.

-FFS: Whether the reporting is UE-initiated (event-driven) and/or NW-initiated
+FFS: Whether to additionally support UE-initiated (event-driven) reporting

 FFS: If Opt2A is selected and there is no consensus on a modified L1-RSRP definition, at least the Rel-15 L1-RSRP definition is reused and virtual PHR may be added